 We’re in the coldest season of all, Winter, so it’s normal to face icy cold weather, whether you’re human or canine.
-Heating pads for dogs may be the solution to keep your Pom warm in Winter.
+A puppy heat pad may be the solution to keep your Pom warm in Winter.

 Unfortunately a lot of pets simply can’t cope with the severe hot and cold seasons they experience during their lifetime.
 As humans and owners, we may falsely believe that because they play in the icy snow for a short while, that it’s ok.
 The majority of dogs don’t have protection against the extremes of cold weather.

-Do I need a heating pad for my Pomeranian?
+Do I need a Puppy Heating Pad for my Pomeranian?

-Here are some of the best pads you can buy:
+Here are some of the best dog heating pads you can buy:

 The K&H Manufacturing Lectro-Kennel Heated Pad with a FREE 22.5″ x 28.5″ large cover.
 It’s made for outside use and has been strengthened so it can handle the coldest temperatures and harshest elements the weather provides.
 It’s also tough enough to deal with typical wear and tear due to its tough ABS plastic and 5.5 foot cord wrapped in steel, all designed to ensure your pet is well-protected.

 [easyazon_image align=”center” cart=”y” cloak=”y” height=”500″ identifier=”B000ICGJZK” locale=”US” localize=”y” nw=”y” nf=”y” src=”https://m.media-amazon.com/images/I/41gaRiJwZ+L._SL500_.jpg” tag=”petgal-20″ width=”500″]